Royal Kennel Club: History

-The Kennel Club was founded on 4 April 1873 after Sewallis E. Shirley became frustrated by trying to organise dog shows without a consistent set of rules.
+The Royal Kennel Club was founded in 1873 after Sewallis E. Shirley became frustrated by trying to organise dog shows without a consistent set of rules.

 Since the first dog show in 1859, shows had become increasingly popular.
 Shirley is listed as an exhibitor of Fox Terriers at the Birmingham Dog Show Society show in 1865.
 Together with a group of other gentlemen, he organised the First Grand Exhibition of Sporting and Other Dogs held at Crystal Palace in June 1870.
 The show was not a financial success and the organisers had to make up the loss.

 This seems to have been the trigger for Shirley to call a meeting with 12 others who had an interest in judging and exhibiting pedigree dogs.
-The meeting, in 1873, agreed to set up the Kennel Club.
+The meeting, on 4 April 1873, agreed to set up what would become known as "The Kennel Club".
 It was held at 2 Albert Mansions, Victoria Street, London, a small flat with only three rooms.
 All business was conducted from there until a move to Pall Mall in May 1877.